 candied orange peel very finely chopped into little pieces

 Firstly line a biggish baking tray with parchment paper or a silicon sheet.
 Set aside.

 Mix the coconut oil and the sugar together in a mixing bowl or food processor.
 Add in the Flour, salt spices and orange zest.
 Mix together to form a dough.
 Wrap in cling film and place in the fridge for half an hour to an hour to firm the dough up.

 Preheat the oven to 170c.

 Roll the dough out to a thickness of roughly 1/2 cm.
-Choose your favourite cookie cutter, Iused a Christmas tree, and stamp out about 20 cookies, depending on the size of your cutter, and place them on the prepared baking sheet.
+Choose your favourite cookie cutter, Iused a Christmas tree, and stamp out about 20 cookies, depending on the size of your cutter.
+Make a hole at the top of each cookie with a toothpick if you want to thread a piece of string or a ribbon through to hang them up.
+Place them on the prepared baking sheet.

 Melt the chocolate in a bowl over a pan of gently simmering water and dip or drizzle over the biscuits and finish with a sprinkling of the candied orange peel or decorate any way you prefer.